Lowbridge double-deck bus: Alternatives

 At first, there was no viable alternative to the lowbridge design, apart from the use of single-decker bus.
-However, the lowbridge type started to become obsolete when low-height chassis were developed, which used a dropped-center rear axle to enable the lower deck gangway to be lowered.
-That enabled a low-height vehicle to be built without the need for the cumbersome seating layout upstairs.
+However, the lowbridge type started to become obsolete when low-height chassis were developed, which used a dropped-center rear axle to enable the lower-deck gangway to be lowered.
+This enabled a low-height vehicle to be built without the need for the cumbersome seating layout upstairs.

 The first such design was the Bristol Lodekka, which was introduced by Bristol in 1949.
-It had a height of around 13 ft 6 in compared to a typical height of around 14 ft 6 in for a conventional highbridge double-decker.
-It was, however, available to only nationalised bus companies (Bristol itself being part of the state-owned sector at that time).
-Other low-height double-deckers included the Dennis Loline (a version of the Bristol Lodekka built under licence); the AEC Bridgemaster and Renown; and the Albion Lowlander (a low-height version of the Leyland Titan PD3).
+Built with bodywork by Eastern Coach Works, the Lodekka had a height of around 13 ft 6 in compared to a typical height of around 14 ft 6 in for a conventional highbridge double-decker.
+It was, however, available to companies part of the state-owned British Transport Commission, which Bristol was a part of at the time.
+Other low-height double-deckers included the Dennis Loline, a version of the Bristol Lodekka built under licence; the AEC Bridgemaster and Renown; and the Albion Lowlander, a low-height version of the Leyland Titan PD3.
 The rear-engined Daimler Fleetline and Bristol VR were also low-height chassis.
 Nonetheless, despite the advent of the low-height chassis, the last lowbridge double-decker was not built until 1968.

 When the rear-engined Leyland Atlantean was first introduced in 1958, it did not have a dropped-centre rear axle, even though the prototype had featured one.
 As a result, some Atlanteans were built to a "semi-lowbridge" layout, with the front half of the upper deck laid out conventionally, and a side gangway with raised seating area towards the rear.

-A special situation existed in Beverley, in the East Riding of Yorkshire, where buses had to pass under the arched structure of Beverley Bar.
-To facilitate, East Yorkshire Motor Services had a number of double-deckers built with special roofs of severely-arched profile to match the shape of the arch.
+A special situation existed in Beverley in the East Riding of Yorkshire, where buses had to pass underneath the arched structure of the Beverley Bar.
+To facilitate this, East Yorkshire Motor Services had a number of double-deckers built with special "Gothic" roofs of severely-arched profile from 1935 to 1970, when a bypass road was opened around the Bar, to match the shape of the arch.

-Similarly North Western ordered a number of single-decker buses with an unusual roof profile to clear a very low road bridge under the Bridgewater Canal at Dunham Massey.
+Similarly, North Western ordered a number of single-decker buses with an unusual roof profile to clear a very low road bridge under the Bridgewater Canal at Dunham Massey.
 The buses also had smaller wheels than normal buses.